huozhi/bunchee/README.md

 - Watch (`-w`): Watch for source file changes.
 - No Clean(`--no-clean`): Do not clean the dist folder before building. (default: `false`)
 - TSConfig (`--tsconfig <path>`): Specify the path to the TypeScript configuration file. (default: `tsconfig.json`)
+- Name (`--name`): Global variable name representing your bundle
+- Extend (`--extend`): Whether to extend the global variable defined by the name option in umd or iife formats

 ```sh
 cd <project-root-dir>